-Florida's old endgame woes got a new twist in this loss: The Gators didn't settle for jumpers or threes, instead pounding it inside and dribbling past flat-footed Kentucky defenders for floaters, but nothing would fall, with Florida missing its last 10 shots.
+Florida's old endgame woes got a new twist in this loss: The Gators didn't settle for jumpers or threes, instead pounding it inside and dribbling past flat-footed Kentucky defenders for floaters.
 And Florida locked down on defense, allowing no made field goals in the final 4:50 and just two in the final 9:03.
+But nothing would fall, with Florida missing its last 10 shots.

 Florida wasn't able to do that, making its final two free throws of the day on that final Kentucky foul.
 And those came from Mike Rosario, Florida's finest player in dribble penetration, who spent plenty of time on the bench after being yanked repeatedly for his four turnovers.

-That change in approach has been what naysayers frustrated with a Florida team reliant on its perimeter prowess have wanted for years, and yet the hue and cry on message boards, blogs, and Twitter and newspapers and bars seems to be about getting the ball to Erik Murphy (17 points on 11 shots and 11 rebounds on the day, and 0-2 with a turnover in Florida's scoreless drought), with the expectation that Murphy ... is the guy Gators fans actually want to actually take those jumpers that they hate when they come off the fingers of Boynton (nine points on 10 shots) or Rosario (six points on six shots) or Scottie Wilbekin (seven points on eight shots)?
+That change in approach has been what naysayers frustrated with a Florida team reliant on its perimeter prowess have wanted for years, and yet the hue and cry on message boards, blogs, and Twitter, and in newspapers and bars seems to be about getting the ball to Erik Murphy (17 points on 11 shots and 11 rebounds on the day, and 0-2 with a turnover in Florida's scoreless drought), with the expectation that Murphy ... is the guy Gators fans actually want to actually take those jumpers that they hate when they come off the fingers of Boynton (nine points on 10 shots) or Rosario (six points on six shots) or Scottie Wilbekin (seven points on eight shots), I guess?

-That's the crux of the doubts about Florida, which have always been rooted in a catch-22: Billy Donovan's ball-screen offense is good enough to reliably win 20-plus games a year, and has for the last 15 years, but it's a high-variance offense dependent on making those shots.
+That's the crux of the doubts about Florida, which have always been rooted in a catch-22: Billy Donovan's ball-screen offense is good enough to reliably win 20-plus games a year, and has for the last 15 years, but it's a high-variance offense dependent on making those three-point shots.
 It works best when there's a very good post player inside to balance it out, and Patric Young (10 points on 11 shots) could still be that player, but he missed two shots inside during Florida's drought.
 And it's infinitely frustrating when the threes aren't being taken or made in bunches, which is arguably what a 5-for-14 day like Saturday suggests.

 I hear these doubts, and the worries about this specific Florida team being able to scratch out a tough win in a close game, and I know that Florida's lost close games four times this season.
 I also know that they won games by double digits 24 times, and have had almost all of the same warts in those wins as the losses: The only two times I've seen Florida deviate from its ball-screening perimeter-heavy approach this year have come in the last seven days, and while it didn't serve the Gators well today, it paid off against Alabama.